 I have even seen a buyer walk away from the business sale because he was diagnosed with a terminal illness after he issued his Letter of Intent.

 The Ultimate Sale – Showing you what is needed to get full value from the sale of your business.
 Grab a copy today!

 You never know what could happen before the business sale closes.
 So what are we to do when we find ourselves facing unexpected disruptions?

 The key here is that you must remember that unexpected roadblocks do not always mean the deal is dead.
-Disruptions don’t always mean you have to go backward and start from scratch on a deal with a different buyer.
+This buyer backing out does not necessarily mean you have to go to start from scratch on a deal with a different buyer.
 Oftentimes, there are still ways to get the deal done and sell the business.

 My point in today’s article is that planning wins every time.
 If we can plan our exit well enough in advance, then we can virtually eliminate some or most disruptions.
 With the technology available in today’s society, we should be able to avoid most surprises.
 But, sometimes things happen that are outside of our control.
 We must plan how to deal with those circumstances as well.

 So, friends, we’re getting close.
 In the next episode, we’re going to deal specifically with the closing and what to expect.
 Until then, remember that life is hard.
 Life is fun.
 Life is complicated.
 Business can be complicated.
 Money definitely doesn’t have to be.
 Let’s continue to make our lives, at least, financially simple.